masoomul786/Offinity_AI_coder/README.md

 © 2026 Masoomul Haque Choudhury.
 All rights reserved.

-This project is proprietary and may not be used, modified, or distributed without permission.
+This project is proprietary.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.

 ---